TengfeiLiu966/tengfeiliu966.github.io/_pages/about.md

 - *2026.05* : &nbsp; Our paper "GeoEvo: Identity-Aware Potential Game with Geometric Evolution for Personalized Multimodal Federated Learning" has been accepted by ICML 2026!
 - *2026.05* : &nbsp; Our paper "Deep Multi-view Graph Clustering via Attribute-aware Bidirectional Structural Refinement and Pseudo-label Guided Multi-level Fusion" has been accepted by ICML 2026!
 - *2026.04* : &nbsp; Our paper "Human-Like Multi-Modal Fake News Detection via Reflective Summarization and Large–Small Model Collaboration" has been accepted by TNNLS 2026!
+- *2026.03* : &nbsp; Our paper "Distilling Object Detectors via Monte Carlo Dropout" has been accepted by TPAMI 2026!
 - *2026.03* : &nbsp; Our paper "CoreKD: A Context-Aware Local Region Structural Contrastive Knowledge Distillation Framework for Object Detection" has been accepted by TNNLS 2026!
 - *2026.02* : &nbsp; Our paper "BiOTPrompt: Bidirectional Optimal Transport Guided Prompting for Disease Evolution-aware Radiology Report Generation" has been accepted by CVPR 2026!
 - *2026.02* : &nbsp; Our paper "Aligning Collaborative View Recovery and Tensorial Subspace Learning via Latent Representation for Incomplete Multi-View Clustering" has been accepted by ICLR 2026!
 - *2026.02* : &nbsp; Our paper "M3Former: Memory-guided Multi-modal Generation and Adaptive Mixture Reasoning for Incomplete-Modality Crisis Event Detection" has been accepted by TCSVT 2026!
 - *2026.01* : &nbsp; Our paper "CASE2KNOWLEDGE: STRUCTURED KNOWLEDGE-INFUSED PROMPTING FOR FAITHFUL RADIOLOGY REPORT GENERATION" has been accepted by ICASSP 2026!
-- *2025.11* : &nbsp; Our paper "MARE: Multimodal Analogical Reasoning for Disease Evolution-Aware Radiology Report Generation" has been accepted by AAAI 2026!
-- *2025.01* : &nbsp; Our dataset "[FFA-IR: Towards an Explainable and Reliable Medical Report Generation Benchmark (version 1.1.0)](https://physionet.org/content/ffa-ir-medical-report/1.1.0/) has been published on the platform of PhysioNet.’’

 <!-- - *2025.04*: &nbsp; Congratulations to [Qika](https://qikalin.github.io/)!, our co-worked study "Cross-modal Knowledge Diffusion-based Generation for Difference-aware Medical VQA" has been accepted by IEEE TIP! -->
 <!-- - *2025.03*: &nbsp; I have been nominated as an associate editor of the [IEEE Transactions on Dependable and Secure Computing](https://www.computer.org/csdl/journal/tq/about/107350?title=Editorial%20Board&periodical=IEEE%20Transactions%20on%20Dependable%20and%20Secure%20Computing). -->
 <!-- - *2025.01*: &nbsp; I have been nominated as an assistant editorial board member of the [CAAI Transactions on Intelligent Systems](https://tis.hrbeu.edu.cn/Corp/3300.aspx). -->